brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-01.md

 open the door for him, but called out a quick 'thanks, I'll see you later' and sprinted for the entrance.
-His watch was already starting to grow warm, so it was with some sense of urgency that he approached the security check point manned by a young Brass Cult* lieutenant.
+His watch was already starting to grow warm, so it was with some sense of urgency that he approached the security check point manned by a young Brass Cult\[^63-1] lieutenant.
 He was checked head to toe for spy paraphernalia, handed a security badge, and then waved through.
 An elevator took him to the third floor.